 Introduction and Purpose

-The AAPA Ethics Committee has launched an Ethics Fellows Program.
+The AABA Ethics Committee has launched an Ethics Fellows Program.
 The program is intended to serve two central purposes.
-The first purpose is to raise the level of ethical literacy among the AAPA membership by providing meaningful resources on topics relevant for biological anthropologists.
+The first purpose is to raise the level of ethical literacy among the AABA membership by providing meaningful resources on topics relevant for biological anthropologists.
 The hope is that these materials will assist members in (1) identifying and addressing the ethical, legal, and social issues and (2) anticipating implications of their research.
 The second purpose is to provide interested members—particularly those early in their careers—an opportunity to engage actively with the Ethics Committee and gain experience with ethics educational and research projects.

 Each year the Ethics Committee may select up to two (2) scholars to serve as Fellows.
-The role of an AAPA Ethics Fellow is anticipated to vary from year to year to accommodate ongoing and emerging needs and priorities of the Ethics Committee and, to the extent possible, to allow the individual to explore his/her own interests in ethics.
+The role of an AABA Ethics Fellow is anticipated to vary from year to year to accommodate ongoing and emerging needs and priorities of the Ethics Committee and, to the extent possible, to allow the individual to explore his/her own interests in ethics.
 The following are examples of how an individual might serve as an Ethics Fellow:

-The deadline for consideration as an AAPA Ethics Fellow for 2017-2018 is November 1.
+The deadline for consideration as an AABA Ethics Fellow for 2021-2022 is November 15, 2021.

 Applicants must provide the following materials:

-Copyright © 2017 American Association of Physical Anthropologists.
+Copyright © 2021 American Association of Biological Anthropologists.

 Site programming and administration: Ed Hagen, Department of Anthropology, Washington State University